lidofinance/solana-docs/docs/internals/commission.md

 validator.
 With this “pull-based” approach, the number of validators is no longer limited by the Solana account limit.

-The maintenance bot [can automatically perform this claiming step](../maintenance.md#claiming-validation-fees) for a single validator at a time.
+The maintenance bot [will perform this claiming step](../operation/maintenance.md#claiming-validation-fees) for all validators.